mtanzim/recipe-app-v2/README.md

 ### Lessons Learned

+- Creating [references in Mongoose](http://mongoosejs.com/docs/populate.html), similar to foreign keys in sql
 - How to pass passport around
 - ES6 vs CommonJS import/export
+- Mongoose
-- Select option in Mongoose
+  - Select clauses
+  - Promise vs callbacks
 - Working with callbacks vs promises
 - Error routing and management
 - Export app.js and using bin/www to run the server, and mocha to test concurrently